 This Carrot Cake Oatmeal recipe is the perfect hearty and healthy breakfast.
-Best of all, it’s loaded with grated carrots, coconut milk and topped with nuts, shredded coconut and dried fruit – all the flavors you love in carrot cake.
+It’s loaded with grated carrots, coconut milk and topped with nuts, shredded coconut and dried fruit – all the flavors you love in carrot cake.

 Reposted with new photos from the original post from April 2014